 Planning Your Aggregate Deployment¶

-This document provides general advise for thinking through your deployment decisions.
+This document provides general advice for thinking through your deployment decisions.

-Tomcat deployments have a steep learning curve and require technical aptitude.
+Custom Tomcat deployments in local or cloud servers, including the one described in the Amazon Web Services guide, have a steep learning curve and require technical aptitude.
 At a minimum you will be:

 - changing network configuration

 - selecting and using a website hosting service or specifying and configuring your own server and network router(s)

 - ensuring that your site has proper power-failure and data-backup systems in place

 If this level of systems administration skill is not available, you will have more success using the DigitalOcean guide, which leverages a Cloud-Config stack that will do most of the heavy lifting for you.